GoogleCloudPlatform/immersive-stream-for-xr-templates/README.md

 ### Getting started
-To get started with Immersive Stream for XR, you can download this template project that includes all the required settings for you to start your project.
+To get started with Immersive Stream for XR, you can download this template project that includes all the required settings for you to get started.
 The project uses [Unreal Engine®](https://cloud.google.com/immersive-stream/xr/docs/about-unreal) 5.0.3.